How exactly do you say spoon in Italian?

 Luca is so tired that they will have to scoop him up with a spoon.

-And that’s it, now you know how to say spoon in Italian!
+And that’s the end of our lesson on how to say spoon in Italian!

-❤️ If you liked this lesson on how do you say spoon in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say spoon in Italian, consider sharing it with your social media friends who are also studying Italian.